ros2/ros2_documentation/source/Tutorials/Demos/Quality-of-Service.rst

    This next section is Linux-specific.

-   However, for macOS and Windows you can achieve a similar effect with the utilities "Network Link Conditioner" (part of the xcode tool suite) and "Clumsy" (http://jagt.github.io/clumsy/index.html), respectively, but they will not be covered in this tutorial.
+   However, for macOS and Windows you can achieve a similar effect with the utilities "Network Link Conditioner" (part of the xcode tool suite) and `"Clumsy" <http://jagt.github.io/clumsy/index.html>`_, respectively, but they will not be covered in this tutorial.

-We are going to use the Linux network traffic control utility, ``tc`` (http://linux.die.net/man/8/tc).
+We are going to use the Linux network traffic control utility, ``tc`` (`man page <http://linux.die.net/man/8/tc>`_) .

 .. code-block:: bash